balancer/docs/docs/concepts/advanced/bpt-as-collateral.md

 ## Proof of the solution

-**How to choose the token with the minimum price, if they are not directly related (pegged)?**
+**How do we choose the token with the minimum price, if the prices are not expected to be 1:1?**

-Answering the question above is the key to calculate the BPT price from a `StablePool` with `RateProviders`.
-To answer that, consider the basic formula of a stable pool invariant near equilibrium:
+Answering the question above is the key to calculate the BPT price for a `StablePool` with `RateProviders`.
+Consider the basic formula of a `StablePool` invariant near equilibrium:

 $$ k = chi * (\sum_{i=0}^{n} P_{RP_i} * B_i) + (\prod_{i=0}^{n} P_{RP_i} * B_i)$$

 where
-* $P_{RP_i}$ is the price from RateProvider of token `i`;
+* $P_{RP_i}$ is the price from the `RateProvider` of token `i`;
 * $B_i$ is the balance of token `i`;
-* $chi$ is a function of the amplification factor of the stable pool.
+* $chi$ is a function of the amplification factor of the `StablePool`.
 The closer to the equilibrium, the greater is $chi$;
 * $n$ is the total number of tokens in the pool.

-When the stable pool is near equilibrium, the $chi$ parameter is near infinite, so the invariant will be approximately the constant sum invariant.
+When the `StablePool` is near equilibrium, the $chi$ parameter is near infinite, so the invariant will be approximately the constant sum invariant.

 $$ invariant = \sum_{i=0}^{n} P_{RP_i} * B_i $$

 The invariant is used to calculate `pool.getRate()`, which is `uint256 rate = invariant/actualBptSupply`.
-So, in order to multiply `minPrice * pool.getRate()`, the RateProviders prices of the invariant must be normalized.
-To accomplish that, an understanding of the price components of an underlying token is needed.
+So, in order to multiply `minPrice * pool.getRate()`, the `RateProvider` prices of the invariant must be normalized.
+Accomplishing that requires an understanding of the price components of an underlying token.

 ### Constituent Token Prices